mooman219/fontdue/README.md

 **Version 1.0:** `fontdue` is designed to be a replacement for `rusttype`, `ab_glyph`, and parts of `glyph_brush`.
 This is a class of font libraries that don't tackle shaping.

 **Version 2.0:** Shaping - the complex layout of text such as Arabic and Devanagari - will be added.
-There are two potential pure Rust libraries that are candidates for providing a shaping backend to Fontdue, but are relatively immature right now.
+There are two potential pure Rust libraries (allsorts or rustybuzz) that are candidates for providing a shaping backend to Fontdue, but are relatively immature right now.

 A **non-goal** of this library is to be allocation free and have a fast, "zero cost" initial load.
 This library _does_ make allocations and depends on the `alloc` crate.
 Fonts are fully parsed on creation and relevant information is stored in a more convenient to access format.
 Unlike other font libraries, the font structures have no lifetime dependencies since it allocates its own space.